IKON Bohus – Prototyping the Past

 Our first experiment is a, yet unnamed, Mobile panorama application for smart phones and tablets that visualises, site-specific historical views, and layers.
 Inspired by the Parascope the app displays multiple panoramic visualisations of how the fortress might have looked like in the past.
 The users can immediately compare these views with the current millieu.

 Another experiment, the Fickla Walk, explores ultra-violet (UV) torches and ink.
 When walking the walk using the torch to light up the UV markings, hidden messages are discovered, secrets revealed, and stories told.
 We have developed prototypes of both production methods and storytelling techniques.
 We are also researching how the UV-materials might affect these fragile historical environments.

 On-site prototyping sessions in March and April 2011:

-UPDATE: Check out these videos from the user-testing!
+Update: Check out more videos from the user-testing!